 The recliner we’re recovering in the video was in really great shape but the fabric wasn’t working in the owner’s new home.
 A quick way to tell if a recliner is worth working on is to check the stability of the arms—are they loose or shaky?
 If they are only a little loose, you can tighten them, but if they are very wobbly, the chair may be beyond saving.
 Also make sure the reclining mechanism is still in good working order.

 When selecting a new fabric for your recliner, think about the pattern.
 We don’t recommend choosing a very linear pattern, like stripes or plaid, because of the chair’s many moving parts.
 It can be hard to line the pattern up along the chair and as you use your recliner the pieces might shift and make the piece look sloppy.
-We chose a large-scale paisley, P/Kaufmann Paisley Park Lagoon, because the paisley print won’t have to perfectly align.
+We chose a large-scale paisley, P/Kaufmann fabric, because the paisley print won’t have to perfectly align.

 Reupholstering a recliner is a little different from other armchairs because it will actually disassemble into smaller parts.
 You can remove the back from the frame and then the seat deck and footrest.
 Each piece is reupholstered and then reassembled.